kenthumphries/kenthumphries.github.io/_posts/2020-01-16-The-Right-Unit-Tests.md

 &nbsp;

 There are some great tools for unit testing iOS in Swift (for example [Quick](https://github.com/Quick/Quick)/[Nimble](https://github.com/Quick/Nimble), [SwiftyMocky](https://github.com/MakeAWishFoundation/SwiftyMocky), [Snapshot-testing](https://github.com/pointfreeco/swift-snapshot-testing)).
 I encourage you to use them!
 However, even with great tools, developers can still write bad tests.
-As an example, Quick (or any [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) franework) improves test naming & readability, but it's important to first understand _why_ better naming is important.
+As an example, Quick (or any [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) framework) improves test naming & readability, but it's important to first understand _why_ better naming is important.
 To explain these fundamental ideas, let's just talk about plain vanilla XCTests.

 # FIRST Things First